FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What is revenue operations in simple terms?

-Do solo founders need RevOps?
+Do solo founders need revenue operations?

 A Stripe-connected analytics tool (for revenue data), a product analytics tool (Posthog works), and email automation (Loops or Resend).
-That’s your minimum viable RevOps stack.
+That’s your minimum viable revenue operations stack.
+Add a lightweight CRM only if you’re selling B2B above €100/mo.

 Start Your Solo RevOps Stack